Army Tuition Assistance: What You Need to Know

 Army TA Service Obligation

 There will be a service obligation if you are an officer.
-For active duty officers, it is two years, for reserve officers, it is four.
+For active-duty officers, it is 2 years; for reserve officers, it is 4.
 The date is calculated from the completion date of the last course for which Tuition Assistance was used.

 What Can You Use Army Tuition Assistance for?

-• TA provides financial assistance for voluntary off-duty education programs, which includes both classroom and online options.
+- TA provides financial assistance for voluntary off-duty education programs, which include both classroom and online options.

-• You must use Tuition Assistance for a certificate program, associate’s degree, bachelor’s degree, or a master’s degree.
+- You must use Tuition Assistance for a certificate program, an associate’s degree, a bachelor’s degree, or a master’s degree.
 TA is not authorized for programs beyond a master’s degree.

 How To Apply For Army Tuition Assistance